independent vs. dependent student

 Shares

 In higher education, students are classified as independent or dependent, which refers to their financial dependence on their parents or legal guardians.
-The main distinction between the two is the method used to determine their financial requirements when they request financial assistance.
+The main difference between the two is the method used to determine their financial requirements when they request financial assistance.

 When applying for financial aid, dependent students are required to provide financial information about their parents.
 Their eligibility for financial aid is determined based on their financial situation and their parent’s income, assets, and family size.

-In contrast, independent students don’t need to provide their parent’s financial information, and their aid eligibility is determined based on their income, assets, and family size.
+Independent students don’t need to provide their parent’s financial information, and their aid eligibility is determined based on their income, assets, and family size.

 When Are You Considered Independent?